ibmdbanalytics/dashdb_analytic_tools/dashdblocal_notebooks/README.md

  run an `umask 0022` before cloning the repository, to avoid stripping file permissions from the local repository files.

-2. Issue the following command to clone the repository into a new directory:
+3. Issue the following command to clone the repository into a new directory:

   `git clone https://github.com/ibmdbanalytics/dashdb_analytic_tools.git`

  This creates a new directory **dashdb_analytic_tools** with subdirectory dashdblocal_notebooks.

+4. Switch to the `dashdblocal_notebooks` directory.

+  `cd dashdb_analytic_tools/dashdblocal_notebooks`

-3. As root user, build the image (for non-PowerPC architectures):
+5. As root user, build the image (for non-PowerPC architectures):

-  `docker build -t dashdblocal_notebook <path to your dashdblocal_notebooks directory>`
+  `docker build -t dashdblocal_notebook .`

   For PowerPC-based systems, use:

-  `docker build -t dashdblocal_notebook -f <path to your dashdblocal_notebooks directory>/Dockerfile.ppc64le <path to your dashdblocal_notebooks directory>`
+  `docker build -t dashdblocal_notebook -f Dockerfile.ppc64le .`

-4. As root user, start a notebook container, specifying the user name and the password of a user that you have created inside the dashDB installation (e.g. bluadmin).
+6. As root user, start a notebook container, specifying the user name and the password of a user that you have created inside the dashDB installation (e.g. bluadmin).
 The provided user credentials are used to submit Spark applications to dashDB, so your notebooks will execute with the credentials of this user.